Network security

 At the same time, observability is an operational goal.
 Thanks to observability systems, managers can understand the context in which problems arise and take remedial action.

-• Logs: text or numerical records of activity occurring within an IT system.
+• Logs: Text or numerical records of activity occurring within an IT system.
 Logs track what happened and when it happened.
 Logs may also cover contextual data such as user involvement.

-• Metrics: as discussed earlier, metrics are quantitative data points that track aspects of system performance.
+• Metrics: As discussed earlier, metrics are quantitative data points that track aspects of system performance.

-• Traces: records of requests made within a network environment.
+• Traces: Records of requests made within a network environment.
 Traces capture network calls, microservices, and databases used by each request.
 This information helps diagnose choke points and other network flaws.

 Key differences: observability vs. monitoring